How to practice gentle nutrition with Intuitive Eating

 Intuitive Eating isn’t all cupcakes and candy bars, although a big part of becoming an intuitive eater is becoming more neutral towards all foods, FIRST and foremost.
 Dieting is a surefire way to make us feel out of control with certain demonized foods causing us to waver back and forth from strict, “clean” ways of eating to times when we feel out of control with food (sometimes considered as bingeing) over and over until we can’t take it anymore and check out Intuitive Eating 🙂 hehe!

 With most of my clients, we first have to release any diet rules and lessen anxiety around food before discussing the concept of gentle nutrition.
-The first 9 principles of Intuitive Eating allow you to become more comfortable around food through the process of habituation (read more here), becoming in tune with your body, and allowing yourself unconditional permission to eat all types of food.
+The 10 principles of Intuitive Eating allow you to become more comfortable around food through the process of habituation aka how to stop feeling out of control with food, becoming in tune with your body, and allowing yourself unconditional permission to eat all types of food.

 Once you feel more peace with food, we can start thinking more about what it means to practice gentle nutrition.